landonia/java-tech-test/README.md

   * How can we fix this?

 PART 2
-* We want an audit log when a card is billed.
-This should print out the credit card number and the amount.
+* We want an audit log when a customer is billed.
+This should print out the credit card number and the amount before the payment and then confirm when the payment has been taken including the time taken.
     * We can *only modify* the code under com.postman.*

 PART 3
 * There is an issue with the current EZPayProvider is incorrect.
 They were trying to ensure that only one unique credit card can be billed at the same time.